Where to Stay in Lyon First Time: 8 Best Areas

 Apart from Lyonnaise Cuisine, families and children can relax at the Parc de la Tête d’Or, the largest urban park in France.
 Here, you can find a Lyon Zoo, boating lake, botanical gardens, miniature railway, pony rides, walking, jogging, or bicycling trails.

-Best places to stay in Brotteaux:
+Best places to stay in Lyon in Brotteaux:

 Hotel Carlton Lyon in Guillotiere